 It is estimated that 3.5 million people die yearly because of water-borne diseases and this is because of illnesses caused by unclean water.

 Maude Barlow, Chair of the Council of Canadians states that when water is seen as a "Human Right" it creates three obligations for the nation.

 2. The obligation to protect

-3. The obligation to fulfil
+3. The obligation to fulfill

 Within Canada there are roughly 634 First Nations in Canada and regardless of the water mandate many of these communities are living under drinking water advisories that require them to boil their tap water, or avoid drinking the water completely, because of contamination.